Can You Take Adhd Medicine While Pregnant

 Current Research

 Recent studies have focused on the long-term effects of prenatal exposure to ADHD medications.
 While the data are still limited, some studies suggest that there may be subtle differences in cognitive or behavioral outcomes among children exposed to ADHD medications in utero compared to those who were not exposed.
-However, these differences are often small and may not be clinically significant.
+Still, these differences are often small and may not be clinically significant.

 Expert Opinions

 According to leading experts in the field of maternal-fetal medicine, the management of ADHD during pregnancy requires a multidisciplinary approach.
 This involves collaboration between psychiatrists, obstetricians, pediatricians, and other healthcare professionals to provide comprehensive care for the mother and baby.
-Experts emphasize the importance of shared decision-making, where the patient is actively involved in the treatment planning process.
+Experts stress the importance of shared decision-making, where the patient is actively involved in the treatment planning process.

 Data-Driven Approaches